Could Jets, Peyton Manning be a GM match?

 The Jets declined to comment.

 There have been other names linked to the Jets’ vacancy.
-Joe Douglas, the Eagles’ vice president of player personnel Joe Douglas was considered a leading candidate for the job.
+Joe Douglas, the Eagles’ vice president of player personnel, was considered a leading candidate for the job.
 He and Gase worked together with the Bears for a year.

 Another potential candidate is Champ Kelly, the Bears’ assistant director of player personnel.
 He worked with Gase in Denver and Chicago.